lucienbill/alpine_docker/README.md

 - when a new container is created, it runs the updates with the commands ```apk update``` and ```apk upgrade```

 Please read the Dockerfile for more informations.

+This project isn't really useful, it is more of a test project.
+You can nevertheless use it if you want.